NinBioinformatics-Services/Culture-to-Code-and-Beyond-BLAST/README.md

 * **Practical Focus:** Simulating drug-target and antibiotic interactions.

 ---
+### Announcement

+> All the Submodules are 'Not Limited To..'!; Participants can Suggest any Topic Aligning with their Syllabus, If it is Feasible, That will be Considered in Course!*
+>
+> *Subject to the Feasibility!

+---

 ## Registration

 Click the link : [https://forms.gle/QPwobaEQ1A4KzDic9](https://forms.gle/QPwobaEQ1A4KzDic9) For Registration!

 ---
+* Read the Initial part of ReadME file Carefully, before Registration!
+* Course is Totally in Recorded Mode and Self Paced
+* Laptop/Desktop is 'Not Mandatory', but Optional for practicing Demonstration
+* Once paid Registration Amount will not be Returned/Refund/Adjusted under any Circumstances

 **Loading....**